 In 1952 Don became the pastor of the Church of the Nazarene in Fairbury, Nebraska, where they served until 1953.
 During this pastorate, they applied to become missionaries for the Church of the Nazarene in 1952.
 After a recommendation by Dr. Remiss Rehfeldt, the Executive Secretary of Nazarene Foreign Missions (1948-1960), the Owenses were approved by the General Board for general missionary assignment in February 1953.
 After the signing of the Korean Armistice Agreement in Panmunjom on July 27, 1953, The Owenses were assigned to be the pioneer foreign missionaries for the Church of the Nazarene to the Republic of Korea, where they had the primary responsibility to establish a Bible Training School in Seoul, where they would both train prospective pastors in the theology and polity of the Church of the Nazarene.

-On July 18, 1985 Dr Owens as elected as the 2nd president of MidAmerica Nazarene College (now University) in Olathe, Kansas, while Adeline was First Lady.
+On July 18, 1985, Dr. Owens as elected as the 2nd president of MidAmerica Nazarene College (now University) in Olathe, Kansas, while Adeline was First Lady.
 MNU alumni describe Adeline as gracious and kind to students, a joy to be around, and always with a smile.
 MNU President David Spittal expressed his appreciation for Adeline’s service to MNU.
 “Adeline’s strong faith in Christ and commitment to prayer was vital during some challenging years in our history,” Spittal said.
-“Her influence and strength was evident throughout her life and MNU has been blessed by her legacy and testimony.”
+“Her influence and strength were evident throughout her life and MNU has been blessed by her legacy and testimony.”
 In 1997, The Owenses were honored by MNU with the Carry The Torch award, recognizing individuals who have given sacrificially to the university.
-In his inaugural address in 2005, MNU 4th President Dr Ed Robinson recognized their contributions: “President Don and Adeline Owens brought the world to MidAmerica.
-In their short but fruitful tenure they elevated the University’s horizon to encompass the globe.
+In his inaugural address in 2005, MNU 4th President Dr. Ed Robinson recognized their contributions: “President Don and Adeline Owens brought the world to MidAmerica.
+In their short but fruitful tenure, they elevated the University’s horizon to encompass the globe.